 MJC’s degrees, credentials, and certificates are developed and offered in support of the college mission.
-That mission embraces and reflects the California Community Colleges mission, (identified in California Education Code Section 66010.4(a).
 MJC’s mission emphasizes institutional commitment to “dynamic, innovative, undergraduate” education.
 The College offers academic and vocational instruction for students of all ages and readiness.
 Its programs are aimed at preparing students for transfer and to enter the workforce.
 MJC offers 79 degrees (AAT, AST, AA, AS) and 77 Certificates and Skills Recognitions.
 (MJC Instruction Website - Degrees) Of those degrees, certificates, and skills recognitions, 48 are Career Technical Education (CTE), and one is a bachelor’s degree in respiratory care.

-Through ongoing cycles of assessment and review, the curriculum, learning outcomes at all levels, and program review offer the institution opportunity to evaluate instructional and support services while allowing for amendments and improvements.
-To maintain relevance and currency with the California Community College Chancellor’s Office (CCCCO) expectations regarding Transfer Model Curricula (TMC), MJC has 36 finalized TMCs; 24 CCCCO approved Associate Degrees for Transfer (ADT); 3 ADTs pending approval; 16 of 19 similar majors are approved by CCCCO; eight of nine with no similar majors approved; and three pending for similar majors.
-(TMC Plan and Progress)

-CTE programs are developed and refined with direct input from advisory committees to ensure curriculum is relevant and current.
-Eight programs were recently developed based on feedback from advisory committees:
+Direct input from advisory committees ensures that CTE program curriculum is relevant and current. (substantive change, new programs)

-Large Animal Veterinary Technology (degree)

-Irrigation Construction and Installation (certificate)

-Irrigation Design (certificate)

-Irrigation Management (certificate)

-Respiratory Care Baccalaureate program (degree)

-Manufacturing Technology (certificate)

-Logistics and Supply Chain Management (certificate and degree)

-Chemical Dependency Counseling (certificate)

-Baccalaureate Degree in Respiratory Care

-(Advisory Committee minutes; CORs)

-The mission statement affirms the College’s commitment to a “dynamic, innovative undergraduate, educational environment”, which includes instruction through distance education.
-To ensure high quality online courses, the MJC Distance Education (DE) Plan specifically addresses Student and Faculty Support.
-(DE Plan, p.
-12-18) The DE Plan offers a design rubric by which courses are initially evaluated, ensuring best practices are employed in the construction of online courses.
-(Distance Education Plan: Appendix E) The MJC DE program serves students for whom anytime, anywhere access to education is essential.
-The DE Plan was developed to align with the college and district-wide mission and vision statements.
-(Distance Education Plan 2012-2017) The DE Plan actively guides the continual evolution and improvement of distance education programs at MJC and directly supports the mission of the College.

-The mission statement demonstrates the institution’s commitment to student learning and student achievement.

 The MJC mission statement demonstrates the institution’s commitment to student learning and student achievement in its opening sentence: “MJC is committed to transforming lives through programs and services informed by the latest scholarship of teaching and learning”.
 Institutional Learning Outcomes (ILOs) demonstrate this commitment to the intersection of learning and achievement in core competency areas.
 The identified ILOs directly support the college mission of developing intellect, creativity, character, and abilities: